swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 {: .output}

-The improved version uses a [for loop]({{ page.root }}/reference/#for-loop) to repeat an operation---in this case, printing---once for each thing in a sequence.
+The improved version uses a [for loop]({{ page.root }}/reference/#for-loop) to repeat an operation --- in this case, printing --- once for each thing in a sequence.
 The general form of a loop is:

 ~~~